Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 * Entities with owner permissions need standard fields activated.
 The standard fields extension is required to determine the owner (`createdBy`) of an object.
 * Loggable entities need one field with the version attribute set to `true`.
 Can be either integer or datetime fields.
-* Entities with geographical behaviour should ideally contain a String Field with name zipcode with a length of at least 10.
+* Entities with geographical behaviour should ideally contain a String field with name zipcode with a length of at least 10.
 Just a warning to support best practices.
 * There must not exist an entity named `FooLogEntry` as this is reserved by the corresponding extension.
 For an entity named *person* with `loggable = true` ModuleStudio generates an additional entity named `PersonLogEntry` for managing the it's version log entries.
 * There must not exist an entity named `FooTranslation` as this is reserved by the corresponding extension.
 For an entity named *person* with translatable fields ModuleStudio generates an additional entity named `PersonTranslatable` for managing it's translations.
 * There must not exist an entity named `FooClosure` as this is reserved by the corresponding extension.
 For an entity named *person* with a closure tree ModuleStudio generates an additional entity named `PersonClosure` for managing it's closures.
 For nested sets this additional entity is not required.